-Heat the oil in a skillet.
-Fry the chicken, turning it, until golden on all sides.
+- Brown chicken: Heat the oil in a skillet.
+Brown the chicken, turning it, until golden on all sides.

-Cut the remaining orange into wedges.
-Peel and cut the carrots into sticks, about 5 cm/ 2 inch long.
+- Assemble the pot: Cut the remaining orange into wedges.
+Peel and cut the carrots into sticks, about 5 cm/ 2 inches long.
 Peel and cut the onions into wedges.
-Arrange the orange wedges, carrots and onions around the chicken in the pot.
+Arrange the orange wedges, carrots, and onions around the chicken in the pot.
 Season with salt and pepper and add the remaining thyme sprigs.
 Pour the freshly squeezed orange juice all around the chicken.

-Sieve the juices from the pot into a small pan and bring to a boil.
-In the meantime whisk together the cornstarch with 1-2 tablespoons cold water until you obtain a thick yet pourable paste.
+- Make the gravy: Sieve the juices from the pot into a small pan and bring them to a boil.
+In the meantime, whisk together the cornstarch with 1-2 tablespoons cold water until you obtain a thick yet pourable paste.
 Slowly pour the cornstarch paste into the simmering gravy while whisking continuously.
 Let bubble once or twice and remove from the heat.